DaMrNelson/roact-flexbox/README.md

 ### RC2
 - [ ] Support for SizeConstraint for internal properties like FlexBasis (_scaleToPx)
     - Not a priority for RC1.
 Can be in RC2.
-- [ ] Investigate moving from Attributes to Roact context
+- [ ] Investigate moving from Attributes to Roact context or some other more Roact-like method.
+OR double-down on the Roblox-like attributes and define them all there, even if unset.
+I could potentially remove the "RoactFlexbox" scope too for Roblox-like style?

 ### Future
 - [ ] Support self-start, self-end, start, end, baseline, first baseline, etc